wrigjz/ppihotspotid/README.md

 the pdb file can be prepared using the get_pdb_get_from_archive.py script by giving it a file with a list of pdb and chain codes in a format such as 1TSR B etc etc, you may need to edit the script to point to your own local pdb archive

+Critires can take a commandline argument to give a minimum number of residues as a percentage to return If all you want are the most and least stable then set the percentage to 0

-if you cd into pdbidchain and run
+cd into pdbidchain and to get the 5% most and least stable residues run
-        ../critires_scripts/critires.sh
+        ../critires_scripts/critires.sh 5

 then critires should run, the default is to also run a local version of consurf,  which can be ignored by editing the critires.sh file to comment out a few lines and uncomment some others, you can also choose to run consurf and use the SEQRES records instead